Aestero-UI/yonostore-blogs/blogs/spot-fake-game-apps.md

 ---

 > 🔗 Want a shortcut?
-Head over to the [Yono Store homepage](https://yonostore.vercel.app/) where every game is hand-checked, clean, and ready to play — with no surprises.
+Head over to the **[Yono Store](https://yonostore.app/)** where every game is hand-checked, clean, and ready to play — with no surprises.

 ---